networking101/microcorruption/Vladivostok/README.md

 # Vladivostok
 ## TLDR
 This program uses ASLR to randomize the stack and text sections.
-A format string vulnerability is used to leak an address on the text section.
+A format string vulnerability is used to leak an address of the text section.
-A buffer overflow can be used to overwrite the return address of the function at base+0x82.
+A buffer overflow can be used to overwrite the return address _aslr_main function.
 Use a ROP gadget to pop 0x00ff into the sr register.
 Use another ROP gadget to call INT.